MicroShed/mp-starter-vscode-ext/README.md

 3. MicroProfile version
 4. MicroProfile server
 5. Java SE version
+6. Build tool
-6. MicroProfile specifications
+7. MicroProfile specifications
-7. A folder to generate the project into
+8. A folder to generate the project into

 The extension will generate a `.zip` file of the starter project, unzip the file into the specified directory and open it in a VS Code window.